 Procedures: The Step-by-Step Guide

 Procedures are the "how-to" manuals that translate policies into action.
 They provide detailed instructions on completing specific tasks or processes per the organization's policies.
-Procedures ensure consistency and efficiency by outlining the expected steps involved.
-Imagine a procedure for handling customer complaints or processing expense reports.
-These procedures detail the specific actions employees should take at each stage.
+Done right, a procedure means anyone can pick it up and execute correctly — not just the person who wrote it.
+Imagine a procedure for responding to a phishing report or offboarding a departing employee.
+These outline the exact steps to follow, in order, so nothing gets skipped.

 TL;DR: Procedures: Steps on how to do things.